This blog covers what title deeds are, how you can find yours, what property burdens are, how you can change your title deeds, and more.

 What is a title deed?

 Title deeds sound important, but what actually are they?
-Title deeds may include leases, mortgages, conveyances, wills and contracts for sale.
+Title deeds may include leases, house repayments, conveyances, wills and contracts for sale.
 Their main purpose is to show the chain of ownership for both land and property.

 How can I get hold of my title deeds?